Waschbär

 Pioneering sustainable mail order

 In 1987, Waschbär launched its first collection of eco-friendly cleaning products.
 With the combination of commercial mail order and ecological products, Waschbär’s founder, Leo Pröstler paved the way to raise ecological awareness with everyday products and to make them widely accessible.
 In the mid-1990s, Waschbär’s product range was expanded to include sustainably and fairly produced clothing.
-Its catalog, initially 16 pages long, now holds more than 4.300 products on 400 pages.
-Since 2005 and as one of the first mail-order companies in Europe, Waschbär sends all parcels, catalogs, and brochures CO₂-neutrally.
-As part of the Triaz Group, Waschbär has been operating as a climate-neutral company since 2006.
+Its catalog, initially 16 pages long, expanded to 400 pages and presented more than 4300 products.

 Challenge: succession with mission protection